DanielWrightGIT/predicting-apple-quality/README.md

-# 🍎 Apple Quality Prediction 🍎
+# 🍎 Predictive Classification of Apples 🍎

 ## Table of Contents
 1. [Project Overview](#project-overview)